ReadAlongs/OpenSamples/fin/README.md

 WARNING - Adding mapping config to file at /home/dhd/work/g2p/g2p/mappings/langs/generated/config.yaml
 ```

-Note that the documentation on the MotherTongues blog seems to be out
-of date, as the somewhat cryptic "&shared" and "*shared" are required
-in `config.yaml` for this to work.
-Also, as noted above, the IPA
-characters *must* be valid IPA, /ɡ/ in particular, or the mappings
+Note that IPA characters *must* be valid IPA, /ɡ/ in particular, or
-will not be created.
+the mappings will not be created.  `g2p doctor` can warn you about
+such problems.

 I then checked to make sure the changes are there by running `g2p
 convert` for both the basic mapping and the `eng-arpabet` one I'll